00Lyun00/Charybdis-Nano-Buildlog/Buildlog/README.md

 With all the info I needed to handwire the keyboard, I came up with this pinout.
 Please note that column 1 isn't used for my keyboard, and it represents the sixth and outermost column you press with your pinky.
 The trackball/nice!view SCK/MOSI/CS pins each can be interchanged with their corresponding positions.
-Although I ended up with this seemengly random placement, I believe only the VCC and RST pins must be wired at the same spot and would rather recommend organizing it to be more easily comprehensible.
+Although I ended up with this seemengly random placement, I would rather recommend organizing it to be more easily comprehensible if you were to build this keyboard yourself.
 But keep in mind that it is preferred to use high-freuquency pins for the nice!view and trackball sensor.

 ![Positioning the trackball sensor](Images/12.jpg)
 I used [ufan's original pmw-3610 breakboard](https://github.com/ufan/pmw3610_breakout) opposed to the [Charybdis pmw-3610 breakboard](https://github.com/Bastardkb/charybdis-pmw3610-breakout) because it was smaller, and since I am forced to buy 5 of these at least when ordered from JLCPCB, I planned to use the leftover ones for different keyboard projects.